 By default, the Recoverable Items folder partition includes only the following set of folders:

 - Calendar Logging

-- The Audits folder will be created only in case that we (as Exchange administrator) activate the audit option for a specific mailbox.
+- The Audits folder will be created only in the case that we (as Exchange administrator) activate the audit option for a specific mailbox.

-- The DiscoveryHolds folder will be created only in case that (as Exchange administrator) activate the option of In-Place Hold
+- The DiscoveryHolds folder will be created only in the case that (as Exchange administrator) activate the option of In-Place Hold

 Calendar Logging (help troubleshoot and repair calendar reliability issues) and the Audit folder.

 To “complete” structure of a standard user mailbox

 In the following diagram, we can see the structure of a “standard user mailbox.”

 - The standard mailbox folder that is exposed to the users such as inbox folder, Deleted items folder, sent items folder and so on.

 - The second “partitions” of the user mailbox is the Recoverable Items folder partition.